Why Familiar Walks Help Dogs Adjust to New Places

 On familiar routes, confidence shows up in small but noticeable ways.

 On those same walks, both dogs spend less time scanning their surroundings.
 There’s less vigilance and more sniffing, more settling into the walk itself.
-Instead of staying on alert, they seem comfortable just being there.
+Instead of staying on alert, they seem comfortable simply being there.

 Familiar ground often brings a calmer posture and an easier pace.